cconner91/TeeUp/README.md

 ## Scoring Formats

 These define how players or teams are scored.
 There are 3 primary scoring formats however some games can have a combination of these styles within a match:

-### Stroke Play: Counta the total number of strokes over 18 holes.
+  ### StrokePlay = "Stroke Play",         // Total number of strokes over 18 holes
-### Match Play:	Holes are won/lost/tied based on individual hole performance.
+  ### MatchPlay = "Match Play",           // Holes are won/lost/tied based on individual hole performance.
-### Points-Based: Players earn points based on hole performance.
+  ### PointsBased = "Points-Based"        // Players earn points based on hole performance.

 ## GamePlay Formats
 These define how players or teams play their ball:

-### Individual Play: Each player plays their own ball throughout.
+  ### Individual = "Individual Play",                     // Each player plays their own ball
-### Best Ball (Four Ball): Each player plays their own ball, best score counts
+  ### BestBall = "Best Ball",                             // Each player plays their ball and best score counts
-### Scramble: All players hit, best shot is selected, all play from there.
-Scramble, Shamble (partial)
+  ### Scramble = "Scramble",                              // All play, best shot is selected each time
+  ### Shamble = "Shamble",                                // Drive selected, then all play own ball
-### Alternate Shot (Foursomes): Teammates alternate shots with a single ball.
+  ### AlternateShot = "Alternate Shot",                   // Teammates alternate shots
-### Modified/Hybrid Formats: Combination of multiple play styles.
+  ### Modified = "Modified/Hybrid Format"                 // Combination of styles

 ## Player Matchup Formats
 These define the format in which the players or teams are matched up.

-### Solo
+  ### Solo = "Solo",                                    // Solo Play
-### H2H: Head to Head - 1v1, 1v1v1, 1v1v1v1
+  ### H2H = "Head to Head",                             // H2H matchup - 1v1, 1v1v1, 1v1v1v1
-### H2H Hybrid: Head to Head in which 1 player is competing against a team (1v2)
-### Team Play: Any team against another team where the first number indicates the amount of players on your team and the second number represents the number of players on the opposing team - 2v2, 4v4, 4(solo)
+  ### H2HHybrid = "Head to Head Hybrid",                // H2H matchup hyrbid - 2v1, 1v3, 4v1 etc...
+  ### TeamPlay = "Team Play",                           // Team of 2 or more vs another team or
-### Modified/Hybrid Formats: Combination of multiple match setup formats.
+  ### ModifiedMatchup= "Modified Match Up"              // Combination of matchup styles